Quickly create your New Jersey Health Care Directive and Living Will

 All the forms you need to create a personal estate plan

-Create your health care directive & living will in under an hour.
+Create your health care directive in under an hour

-Decide who will be your health care agent/proxy and which medical treatments you would request or refuse.
+Decide who will be your health care agent/proxy, which treatments you would request or refuse and release your records

-Print and sign your document according to the instructions.
-Give a copy to your doctors and agent/proxy.
+Print and sign your document according to instructions.
+Give copies to your doctors and agent/proxy

-Make decisions on potential health care issues.
+Make decisions on potential health care issues

-Choose your health care representative.
+Choose your health care representative

 You are under no obligation to name a health care representative, but you may want to.
 Having a health care representative means that you have a trusted person ready to advocate for your wishes in the event that you become unable to do so.